-Delirious LA is the collected work and writings of Alan A Loomis, AICP, an award-winning urban designer, planner and educator based in the Los Angeles area.
+Delirious LA is the online portfolio of collected work and writings by Alan A Loomis, AICP, an award-winning urban designer, planner and educator based in the Los Angeles area.

 From 2017 to 2020 Alan was the City Urban Designer for Santa Monica, California, where he worked with City divisions and departments, outside agencies, the general public, and local interest and community groups to provide a cohesive and comprehensive approach to urban design.
 In this role, he was the City’s lead for Promenade 3.0, a comprehensive redesign of the iconic Third Street Promenade.

-Before Santa Monica, Alan led the urban design program for the City of Glendale for eleven years, starting in 2005 as the City’s first on-staff urban designer.
+Before Santa Monica, Alan led the urban design program for the City of Glendale for twelve years, starting in 2005 as the City’s first on-staff urban designer.
 Holding the title Principal Urban Designer, Alan was responsible for bringing the Downtown Specific Plan (DSP) and Mobility Study to adoption, and personally managing the design review for over 20 new downtown projects, representing over 3000 new residences, as well as additional projects at the Disney/Dreamworks creative campus and in the Tropico District surrounding Glendale’s Metrolink/Amtrak station, working with some of the most prolific and prominent architects and developers in the region during regular, often weekly, design sessions.
 Following the DSP, Alan directed a wide range of urban design based policy projects, such as the Maryland Off Broadway Art & Entertainment District, the Small Lot Subdivision Ordinance, the Community Plan program and the Space 134 Freeway Cap Park, leading multi-disciplinary teams through an equally wide range of public outreach programs.

 In 2015, Alan was promoted to Deputy Director of the Glendale Community Development Department to lead the newly formed Urban Design & Mobility Division.
 The Division brought transportation planning and operations under the umbrella of urban design to pursue complete streets policies through integrated land use and transit planning, pedestrian plans and related education initiatives, setting the stage for Glendale’s approach towards Measure M projects.